ustcljb/personalization-and-rs-literature-review/README.md

 # Recommendation

-- **[Deep Learning based Recommender System:A Survey and New Perspectives](https://arxiv.org/pdf/1707.07435.pdf)** is a good systematic survey.
+- **[Deep Learning based Recommender System A Survey and New Perspectives](https://arxiv.org/pdf/1707.07435.pdf)** is a good systematic survey.
 </br>

-- **[On the Difficulty of Evaluating Baselines:A Study on Recommender Systems](https://arxiv.org/pdf/1905.01395.pdf)** is a very interesting paper.
+- **[On the Difficulty of Evaluating Baselines A Study on Recommender Systems](https://arxiv.org/pdf/1905.01395.pdf)** is a very interesting paper.
 Although the papers/methods it included have nothing to do with deep learning, it is worthwhile to have a summary over all those classic methods.
    - **[Bayesian MF](https://www.cs.toronto.edu/~amnih/papers/bpmf.pdf)**

    - **[SVD++](https://www.cs.rochester.edu/twiki/pub/Main/HarpSeminar/Factorization_Meets_the_Neighborhood-_a_Multifaceted_Collaborative_Filtering_Model.pdf)**